ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 ## Allocate Initial Ethers to the Accounts

-To allocate initial ethers to the accounts, the genesis block (which is inside `CustomGenesis.json`) should be modified as below:
+To allocate initial ethers to the accounts, the genesis block (which is inside `CustomGenesis.json`) should be modified as below.
+However, to be able to make such a modification, you should first exit from the console by using the `exit` command and then stop the execution of `geth` by pressing `Ctrl+C`.

 ``` js
 {